 thanks, these yamaha and onkyo options look promising. what do you like about the nad, niels?

-― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Sunday, 18 February 2018 00:26 (three months ago) Permalink
+― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Sunday, 18 February 2018 00:26 (five months ago) Permalink

 I used to work for a company with a close connection to NAD so I'm biased, but I really think it is the coolest little digital amplifier you can get.
 Reasonably priced, takes up very little space, sounds awesome and packs a surprising amount of power - will drive almost any speaker!
 Built-in bluetooth and USB input is very practical, and although I love analog amps I think the future is digital, so (though I'm not an engineer) the digital amp design makes sense to me.